College On Campus

 -Parent of a recent Holy Name graduate speaking of HN’s College on Campus Program

 College Credit Plus (CCP, formerly known as PSEOP) courses allow a Holy Name student to complete a college level course that will count as both high school and college credit while remaining on Holy Name’s campus.
 In other words, CCP allows students to simultaneously earn high school and college credit.
 CCP courses on Holy Name’s campus are offered via Notre Dame College and Cuyahoga Community College.
 Holy Name teachers are adjunct professors at Tri-C and/or Notre Dame College.

 Student must realize that the class is a college-level course with a college-level workload.
 Each CCP course is weighted 1.0 when determining a student’s GPA at Holy Name.
 In order to enroll in a CCP course, a student must place high enough on a college-level placement exam, earn a minimum GPA, and be recommended by teachers, counselors, and/or administrators.
-Details of the application process will be spelled out at a required meeting scheduled for February of 2016.
+Details of the application process will be spelled out at a required meeting scheduled each winter.

 Some/all credit hours may be funded by the State of Ohio.
-Students and their families will not officially be informed as to what the state will cover/fund until the Summer of 2016.
+Students and their families will not officially be informed as to what the state will cover/fund until late spring/early summer.
 Each student and his/her family must agree to cover whatever cost the state does not fund in order to enroll in a CCP course.

 Public/state colleges within Ohio will accept CCP credits with a grade of an A, B, or C for the class.
 CCP credit MAY NOT be awarded by all private colleges within Ohio or by all out-of-state colleges.
 Please keep in mind that acceptance of CCP credit hours FOR COLLEGE CREDIT does vary from college to college and state to state.